I found a MTS4N seashell on Okinawa. What should I do?

 It’s crucial to protect these beautiful creatures for future generations.
 Hermit crabs play an essential role in the coastal ecosystem.
 Hermit crabs do not belong in cages; please leave them in their natural habitat.

-Help me make a difference by supporting The #MST4N Hermit Crab Conservation Project.
+Please help me make a difference by supporting the #MST4N Hermit Crab Conservation Project.
 Please check out my Patreon page, MakeTheSwitch4Nature.
 I will collect a bucket full of marine debris for every supporting member.
 Our waste is a massive problem on our beautiful shorelines.

 Do you have any seashells collecting dust at home?
 If so, consider giving them back to nature. #taktrashnothomes